(U.S.) Memorial Day Office Closing

 Theta Foundation is proud to support Theta chapters and members with grant funding to participate in non-degree programs that help build the skills necessary to promote the widest influence for good and make a real, positive difference in the lives of members and non-members alike.

-Theta Foundation believes in the opportunities Kappa Alpha Theta offers each of her members, which is why our annual grant to the Fraternity for educational, leadership, and charitable programming is one of our highest priorities.
+Theta Foundation believes in the opportunities Kappa Alpha Theta offers each of its members, which is why our annual grant to the Fraternity for educational, leadership, and charitable programming is one of our highest priorities.
 These programs not only have the potential to reach every member of the Fraternity, but they also have the potential to reach well beyond Theta.

 Interested candidates are also encouraged to review the list of Frequently Asked Questions and answers for more information.